Bakuman: Manga

-In addition to the success of Bakuman in Japan, the series has also been licensed worldwide: in Korea by Daiwon C.I. and serialized in their Comic Champ manhwa magazine, by Tong Li Publishing in Taiwan, Kana in France, Norma in Spain, Tokyopop in Germany, Comics House in Malaysia, Kim Dong Publishing House in Vietnam, in Brazil by Editora JBC and NED in Thailand.
-At San Diego Comic-Con International 2009, Viz Media announced it had licensed the series for English release in the US and Canada.
-The first volume was released on August 3, 2010, and all 20 volumes have been published as of August 6, 2013.
+Several chapters of the series were released on Jumpland's official website in Japanese, English, French, and German; the first chapter released on August 19, 2008.
+It is Shueisha's first manga to be released online in multiple languages before becoming available in print outside Japan.
+At San Diego Comic-Con in 2009, Viz Media announced it had licensed the series for English release in the US and Canada.
+The 20 volumes were published from August 3, 2010, to August 6, 2013.
 In addition to the collected volumes, Viz also published the series online in their manga anthology Weekly Shonen Jump Alpha (now known as simply Weekly Shonen Jump).
 Bakuman started with chapter 162 in the anthology's debut issue on January 30, 2012, and ended with the series' final chapter released on May 7, 2012.
 Viz digitally released the two Bakuman.
 Age 13 chapters in Weekly Shonen Jump on the same days that they ran in Japan.